Actions and Detail Panel

 Author of the recently published Farmer Report, "Modernise or Die", commissioned by the Construction Leadership Council at the request of government, Mark will discuss how CSR and skills can play a vital role in the modernisation of the industry.

-The event will also offer those attending a choice of four training sessions around CSR.
+The event will also offer those attending a choice of three training sessions around CSR.
 At the time of booking you will be asked to choose from:

 Workshop 1: a) Four steps to CSR OR b) How to measure CSR